Dailies & Weeklies Introduction

 Level layouts are the most unpredictable in consistency compared to other mechanics.
 All versions will experience different layouts from each other.
 Some variables that will usually be the same on the same version includes enemy spawns, what weapons they may drop and the location/type of chests.

 One big factor in different generations is difficulty.
-This is based on the number of portals entered and will effect how many enemies can spawn.
-Entering additional portals will increase difficulty sooner, meaning that visiting Vaults, Pizza Sewers, IDPD HQ and situationally YV's Crib will advance difficulty.
+This is based on the number of portals entered and will affect how many enemies can spawn.
+Entering additional portals will increase difficulty sooner, meaning that visiting Vaults, Pizza Sewers, IDPD HQ and situationally Y.V.'s Crib will advance difficulty.
 Other secret areas are 'replacement' areas and keep difficulty consistent, with the exception of Oasis which reduces difficulty.

-The only unpredictable enemy spawn are IDPD units, which are unseeded and cannot be predicted.
-IDPD HQ will have some noticeable spawn patterns across every run (but differing across versions), though can still be inconsistent.
+The only unpredictable enemy spawn are IDPD units, which are unseeded.
+IDPD HQ will have some noticeable spawn patterns across every run (while differing across versions), though can still be inconsistent.

 Weapon Seeding